veeso/FlapQML/README.md

 - **flapSequence**: The sequence of characters or string the flap has.
 It should be used as an array of strings.
 If a string is provided it will be split into an array of characters.
 - **flapPlain**: If set to false, the "previous" flaps will be visible as shown in the image ["Clock"](#clock) in the gallery.
 When this option is set to false, the flap height will be lower, in order to reserve space for the previous flaps.
 - **flapTextPosition**: Describes whether the text must be placed on the upper flap section, on the lower flap section or as usual in the middle.
 (Default: Middle)
+- **flapTextAlignment**: Describes the horizontal text alignment of the flap's text in the flap.
+(Default: Text.AlignHCenter)
+- **flapRadius**: Describes the optional *radius* for the flap, which smooths the angles of the flap.
   - The usable values are: *textPosition_Top*, *textPosition_Middle*, *textPosition_Bottom*
 - **flapFontSize**: Pixel size of the Flap text.
 Consider to set it about flapHeight * 1.4
 - **flapFontFamily**: the font family used by the Flap component.
 The original font used by the Solari board is very similiar to Helvetica, so I suggest you going with that.